mWater/mwater-expressions/docs/Expressions.md

 `count where`: aggregate that takes a boolean condition `percent where`: aggregate that takes two boolean condition (filter and basis. resolves to percentage where [filter] of [basis])
+`last where`: aggregate that takes any type expression and a boolean filter

 ### literal expressions